nethesis/ns8-nethvoice-proxy/README.md

 Launch `configure-module`, by setting the following parameters:

 - `addresses`: configure the IP where the proxy will receive SIP and RTP connections/streams.
-  - `address`: IPv4/IPv6 address that is aspected to receive VoIP traffic, **mandatory**.
+  - `address`: IPv4/IPv6 address that is expected to receive VoIP traffic, **mandatory**.
-  - `public_address`: public IPV4/IPV6 address that is aspected to receive VoIP traffic, in case of NAT.
+  - `public_address`: public IPV4/IPV6 address that is expected to receive VoIP traffic, in case of NAT.

 Example: